Azure/data-api-builder/docs/rest.md

 ## PATCH

-With PATCH you can update the item of the specified entity.
+With PATCH you can create or update the item of the specified entity.
 Only the specified fields will be affected.
-All fields not specified in the request body will not be affected
+All fields not specified in the request body will not be affected.
+If an item with the specified primary key does not exist, a new item will be created.

 The query pattern is: